cleesmith/storygrinder/README.md

 - Go to API Keys in your account
 - Create new secret key

+---

 ### Your First Project

+> Note:
+> StoryGrinder can NOT access any files outside of the directory
+> /writing_with_storygrinder, so initially you will have to copy or
+> move into .docx or .txt files into a project folder ... for example:
+> - create a new folder named: Moby Dick
+> - ~/writing_with_storygrinder/MobyDick
+> - copy a .docx of .txt of your book/novel/manuscript

 1. Launch StoryGrinder
 2. Click "Create New Project"